Epic Strategies for Building Self-Esteem in Tweens

 • Positive Self-Talk: Replace self-criticism with affirmations and constructive self-dialogue.

-• Handle Failures Gracefully: When things don’t go as planned, exhibit a calm and resilient attitude, showing that setbacks are opportunities for growth.
+• Handle Failures Gracefully: When things don’t go as planned, exhibit a calm and resilient attitude, showing that setbacks are growth opportunities.

 • Celebrate Your Achievements: Let your children see you acknowledging and celebrating your successes, big or small.